 \section{Abstract}

-\textit{Ripple Effect} is a logic puzzle with an objective to fill numbers into a rectangular grid divided into rooms.
-Each room must contain consecutive integers starting from 1 to its size.
-Also, if two cells in the same row or column have the same number $x$, the space separating the two cells must be at least $x$ cells.
-In this paper, we propose a physical protocol of \textit{zero-knowledge proof} for Ripple Effect puzzle using a deck of cards, which allows a prover to physically show that he/she knows a solution without revealing it.
-In particular, we develop a physical protocol that, given a secret number $x$ and a list of numbers, verifies that $x$ does not appear among the first $x$ numbers in the list without revealing $x$ or any number in the list.
+Ripple Effect is a logic puzzle where the player has to fill numbers into empty cells in a rectangular grid.
+The grid is divided into rooms, and each room must contain consecutive integers starting from 1 to its size.
+Also, if two cells in the same row or column contain the same number $x$, there must be a space of at least $x$ cells separating the two cells.
+In this paper, we develop a physical zero-knowledge proof for the Ripple Effect puzzle using a deck of cards, which allows a prover to convince a verifier that he/she knows a solution without revealing it.
+In particular, given a secret number $x$ and a list of numbers, our protocol can physically verify that $x$ does not appear among the first $x$ numbers in the list without revealing $x$ or any number in the list.